opnsense/docs/source/manual/how-tos/orange_fr_tvf.rst

 **Introduction**
 -----------------
-This guide is for setting up Orange France IPTV and assumes you already have a working internet connection.
+This guide is for setting up Orange France IPTV and assumes you already have a working internet connection and the os-igmp-proxy	plugin installed.

 **Getting ready**